My Quiet Kitchen

 a labeled photo of the ingredients needed for grain-free almond cookies.

 • Almond Flour - I'm currently using this blanched almond flour by Nature's Eats.
-I haven't tested this recipe with almond meal.
+I haven't tested the recipe yet with almond meal.

-• Maple Syrup - this is important for the overall texture and sweetness of the cookies, so I can't recommend any substitutions.
+• Maple Syrup - this is important for the overall texture and sweetness of the cookies.
+Agave nectar is a good substitute.

-• Salt - I do think these taste even better with a small amount of salt, but it's also totally fine to omit it.
+• Salt - I do think these taste even better with a pinch of salt, but it's also fine to omit it.

 How to Make Almond Flour Cookies